ZixuanFeng-NYU/ProMol_Func/README.md

 ```

 ### Retrain General model
 Proteins used for training the general ProMol_Func model are provided in general_model_protein_sequence.csv (available at https://doi.org/10.5281/zenodo.16825387) and first require functional score prediction.
 These predicted functions are then used together with the compound data in ProMol_Func_general_model_data_06102024_add_decoys.csv from the same repository to train the general model.
-The general ProMol_Func model was initialized from the pretrained KANO checkpoint.
+The general ProMol_Func model was initialized from a KANO pretrained checkpoint.
 Three ensemble models were trained using different random split seeds (1, 2, and 3).
 ```
 cd DeepFRI
 python predict_protein_functions.py general_model_protein_sequence.csv